SS Washingtonian (1913): Service

 When Washingtonian began sailing for American-Hawaiian, the company shipped cargo from East Coast ports via the Tehuantepec Route to West Coast ports and Hawaii, and vice versa.
 Shipments on the Tehuantepec Route arrived at Mexican ports—Salina Cruz, Oaxaca, for eastbound cargo, and Coatzacoalcos, Veracruz, for westbound cargo—and traversed the Isthmus of Tehuantepec on the Tehuantepec National Railway.
 Eastbound shipments were primarily sugar and pineapple from Hawaii, while westbound cargoes were more general in nature.
 Washingtonian sailed in this service, but it is not known whether she sailed on the east or west side of North America.

 After the United States occupation of Veracruz on 21 April 1914 (which took place while six American-Hawaiian line ships were being held in various Mexican ports), the Huerta-led Mexican government closed the Tehuantepec National Railway to American shipping.
 This loss of access (the Panama Canal was not yet open until later that year) caused American-Hawaiian to return to its historic route of sailing around South America via the Strait of Magellan in late April.
-During the U.S. occupation, the Washingtonian was chartered by the U.S. Navy Department to serve as a non-commissioned refrigerator and supply ship for the U.S. naval fleet off Mexico.
-She was outfitted for her first voyage at the New York Navy Yard and sailed with 500000 lb of fresh meat for the United States Navy and the U.S. Army.
+During the US occupation, the Washingtonian was chartered by the US Navy Department to serve as a non-commissioned refrigerator and supply ship for the US naval fleet off Mexico.
+She was outfitted for her first voyage at the New York Navy Yard and sailed with 500000 lb of fresh meat for the United States Navy and the US Army.
 Washingtonian sailed in a rotation with the commissioned Navy stores ships USS Culgoa and USS Celtic.

 With the official opening of the Panama Canal on 15 August 1914, American-Hawaiian line ships switched to taking the isthmus canal route.
 In late August, American-Hawaiian announced that the Washingtonian—her Navy charter ended by this time—would sail on a San Francisco – Panama Canal – Boston route, sailing opposite vessels Mexican, Honolulan, and sister ship Pennsylvanian.

 Washingtonian sailed from Los Angeles in early October with a load of California products—including canned and dried fruits, beans, and wine—for New York City and Boston.
 After delivering that load, Washingtonian then headed for Honolulu, Hawaii, to take on a 10000 LT load of raw sugar valued at about $1,000,000.
 Departing Honolulu on 20 December, Washingtonian arrived at Balboa on 17 January 1915 and transited the Panama Canal.
 Sailing from Cristóbal on the eastern end two days later, she headed for the Delaware Breakwater en route to Philadelphia.